Initializing Gacela

 If you are working with integration tests, this option can be helpful to avoid false-positives, as Gacela

-global singleton pattern to store the resolved dependencies.
-This value by default is false
+works as a global singleton pattern to store the resolved dependencies.

 Extend Service